Online Learning Evaluations

-Online learning evaluations will be used for students studying online in Semester Two.
-SET will be used for on-campus students.
+From 2020, Online Learning Evaluations are being used for students studying online.
+SET is being used for on-campus students.

 No teacher evaluation information is contained in this dashboard.
 Student comments are not included.

-Eligibility for an OLE will be determined in the same way as SET, ie eligible courses are those with an in-scope Primary Graded Component (PGC) and at least 10 enrolled students.
+Eligibility for an OLE is determined in the same way as SET, ie eligible courses are those with an in-scope Primary Graded Component (PGC) and at least 5 enrolled students.
+Online Learning Evaluations are used for students studying online and SET is used for on-campus students.
 Faculties may request courses to be excluded; the Academic Quality office will discuss requests with faculties on a case-by-case basis and can be contacted on email@example.com

 - To provide students with an opportunity to give feedback about their learning experiences in the online environment